nightscout/nightscout.github.io/docs/nightscout/discover.md

 - `SGV` - Sensor Glucose Value
 - `SGV age` - time since the last SGV read
-- `SGV delta` - change of SGV in the last 5 minutes
+- `SGV delta` - change of SGV since the previous read
 - `Trend arrow` - icon of the SG trend
-- `Time` - current time
+- `Time` - current time, using the [`TIME_FORMAT`](/nightscout/setup_variables.md#time_format-12) of your site
-- `Emoji` - an emoji selected from the current glucose value
 - `Line break` - invisible item that will move following items to the next line (by default all are showing on the same level)

-All visible items have `Size` property which allows to customize the view even more.
-Also, all items may appear multiple times on the view.
+All visible items have a `Size` property (from 1 to 99, a percentage of the smallest screen dimension) which allows to customize the view even more.
+Also, all items may appear multiple times on the view. `Remove last element` removes the last item you added.

 Apart from adding items, it is possible to customize other aspects of the views, like selecting `Color` or `Black` background.
 The first one will indicate current BG threshold (green = in range; blue = below range; yellow = above range; red = urgent below/above). `Show SGV age` option will make `SGV age` item appear `Always` or only if the predefined threshold is reached: `Only after threshold`.
-Breaching `SGV age threshold` will also make `Color` background turn grey and strike through `SGV`. `Clock view configurator` will generate an URL (available under `Open my clock view!` link) that could be bookmarked.
+The `SGV age threshold` can be set from 1 to 99 minutes (10 by default).
+Breaching the threshold will make the background turn grey and strike through `SGV`, with both `Color` and `Black` backgrounds.

-If you launch one of these views in a fullscreen view in iOS, you can use a left-to-right swipe gesture to exit the view.
+The configurator shows a preview of the view and generates an URL (available under `Open my clock view!` link) that can be bookmarked.
+The last part of the URL is the description of the view, for example `/clock/cy10-sg40-nl-ar30`: `c` color background (`b` for black), `y` show SGV age always (`n` for only after threshold), `10` the threshold in minutes, then the items with their size: `sg` SGV, `ag` SGV age, `dt` SGV delta, `ar` trend arrow, `tm` time, `nl` line break.
+You can edit this URL by hand.

 </br>